Applications for participation in the educational course "Sustainable Development and Green Energy" for children

 About the Foundation’s Program

-The Foundation has been conducting educational programs for children in schools since 2023.
-As of 2025, a total of 996 children from 13 educational institutions have completed the course.
+The foundation has been conducting educational programs for children in schools since 2023.
+As of June 1, 2025, a total of 1754 children from 20 schools and 1 educational center have completed the course.
 More details about the program can be found at the following link.

 Course Overview